Business Loans

 Gathering documentation and applying for the loan: Up to 30 days.

-The next step in the SBA 7(a) loan application process is typically the lengthiest and the most difficult for you, the business owner, to complete.
+The next step in the SBA loan application process is typically the lengthiest and the most difficult for you, the business owner, to complete.
 SBA loans feature extensive paperwork and documentation requirements.
 Below is a sample—though certainly not a comprehensive list—of items your lender may want you to include with your SBA loan application.

 • Business licenses